-HIS 102 Western Civilization Post 1689 3-0-3
+HIS 102 Western Civilization Post 1689 3-0-3 Prerequisite: ENG 100 with grade of "C" or better or appropriate placement scores

 This course is a survey of western civilization from 1689 to the present, including major political, social, economic and intellectual factors which shape the modern western world.
 This course is transferable to public senior institutions as part of the South Carolina Commission on Higher Education Statewide Articulation Agreement.